Read our article on how to write a cold email for the step-by-step process of crafting, sending, and following up on effective cold emails.

 Compared to other tools, this one reveals a lot of relationship data, even exes.
 However, salespeople leverage the tool to learn free basic data about the owner of any mysterious email address that appears in their inbox.
 Or they can research potential leads by finding their related social profiles or by studying their interests via the “memberships and affiliation” data in the report.
 The communities they belong to can make great conversation starters.

-Social Catfish’s reverse email lookup tool reveals a person’s name, location, languages spoken, associates, and gender for free.
-To access a full report with richer detail, you have to buy a subscription, which costs $5.73 for five days, then $27.48 per month after that.
+Social Catfish’s reverse email lookup tool only reveals a person’s name for free.
+To access a full report with richer detail, you have to buy a subscription, which costs $5.73 for three days, then $27.48 per month after that.
 The membership comes with name, email, phone, and username searches, and a dashboard to track your searches.
+Social Catfish does offer you the ability to hire a search specialist for a one-time fee of $397.

 Who It’s Right For: Salespeople who have tried Social Catfish and want more free and accurate information about the owner of an email address quickly (free starting price)